-THE CACHOPO, A POPULAR MEAL IN ASTURIAS
+THE CACHOPO, A POPULAR MEAL

 The Cachopo is basically ham and cheese placed between two thin beef fillets.